HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 Figure 1.
 Fusion of the three recurrent plots (a) and a combo of GASF, GADG, and MTF (b) into an RGB image

+# 4. Late fusion approach

-# 4. Machine learning workflow
+# 5. Machine learning workflow
 The current study proposes achine learning workflow consisting of data collection, data processing, feature extraction, model training, and evaluation.
 Key innovation induces employing diverse encoding methods to transform scalar time-series data into image-based representations and leveraging transfer learning from feature extractors to enhance the prediction of mosquito vector-borne outbreaks.